Carson-Reeder/MyGenome/README.md

-# This is a repository describing the method of processing, analyzing, and processing the raw genome sequence `UFVPY74`, from
+# This is a repository describing the method of processing, analyzing, and processing the raw genome sequence UFVPY74, from fungus `Pyricularia oryzae`.
-fungus Pyricularia oryzae.

 # NCBI Raw Sequence Upload
 The raw sequence files were first uploaded to NCBI database and linked with the ABT480 class project on NCBI